Use Avero for Smart Scheduling

 No matter which Avero solution you've signed up for, it delivers helpful tools to zero in on a functional and profitable schedule.
-This article shows some of the Sales, Labor, and Service reports that help inform dynamic schedules.
+This article shows some Sales, Labor, and Service reports that help inform dynamic schedules.
 Don't forget, these reports can be set up to run automatically and be delivered to your inbox each week.

 - Scheduling based on Sales